 Whether you have joint, bone, or muscle issues, other acute or chronic health conditions, or simply don’t find running to be a form of exercise that appeals to you, you might find that walking can be a much more attractive and safe workout for you.

-Walking an hour a day is a great workout and affords many physical and mental health benefits.
-In this guide, we will look at the benefits of walking an hour a day, answer questions such as, can you lose weight by walking an hour a day, and discuss how walking an hour a day can support you in your fitness and health goals.
+In this guide, we will look at the benefits of walking an hour a day, answer questions such as, can you lose weight by walking an hour a day, and discuss how walking an hour a day can support your fitness and health goals.

 Let’s get started!